mmuratarat/mmuratarat.github.io/_posts/2019-07-12-k-nn-from-scratch.md

 ## How does the K-NN algorithm work?

 In K-NN, K is the number of nearest neighbors.
 The number of neighbors is the core deciding factor.
-K is generally an odd number if the number of classes is 2.
+K is generally an odd number in order to prevent a tie.
 When $K = 1$, then the algorithm is known as the nearest neighbor algorithm.
 This is the simplest case

 In the classification setting, the K-nearest neighbor algorithm essentially boils down to forming a majority vote between the K most similar instances (K-nearest neighbors) to a given “unseen” observation.
 Similarity is defined according to a distance metric between two data points.
 A case is classified by a majority vote of its neighbors, with the case being assigned to the class most common amongst its K nearest neighbors measured by a distance function.